Audio Conferencing common questions

 How does a Skype for Business or Microsoft Teams user schedule a meeting with Audio Conferencing meeting details?

-When a user is assigned an Audio Conferencing license and the user creates a new Skype for Business or Microsoft Teams meeting in Outlook or Outlook on the web, the dial-in phone numbers and conferencing IDs are added to the meeting invite automatically.
+When a user is assigned an Audio Conferencing license and the user creates a new Skype for Business or Microsoft Teams meeting in Outlook or Outlook on the web, the dial-in phone numbers and conferencing IDs are added automatically to the meeting invite.

 How does a user schedule and start a meeting when all attendees will be using a phone to dial in?

 Scheduling a meeting that will be joined by all attendees using a phone to dial in is not different from scheduling a regular online meeting.
 However, there are two ways to start a meeting on which all of the participants use a phone to dial in:

-Option #1: By default, if the meeting organizer and all participants are joining a meeting using a phone, the meeting organizer needs to input his or her Audio Conferencing PIN to start it.
-Callers get asked if they wish to authenticate as the organizer of a given meeting when they dial the phone number of an online meeting.
+Option #1: By default, if the meeting organizer and all participants are joining a meeting using a phone, the meeting organizer needs to input her Audio Conferencing PIN to start it.
+Callers get asked if they want to authenticate as the organizer of a given meeting when they dial the phone number of an online meeting.
 All participants that join the meeting via dial-in before the organizer starts will be placed in the lobby and will listen to music on hold.
 For Skype for Business meetings, once the organizer starts it by inputting his or her Audio Conferencing PIN, all participants in the lobby will automatically join the meeting.
 For Microsoft Teams meetings, the participants will join the meeting according to the value of the automatically admit people setting in the organizer's meeting policy.